Travel in Austria

 Graz Castle and the Double Spiral Staircase

-Graz Castle (Grazer Burg) is located in the eastern part of the Old Town, not far from the city’s cathedral.
-The castle was built in the 15th century by Duke Frederick V. It served as the seat of the dukes in the 16th and 17th centuries.
-When Duke Ferdinand II was crowned Emperor of the Empire, he moved to Vienna, and the castle lost its importance.
-As a result, it remained quite neglected and without any special use.
-Only in the 20th century did it become the seat of the regional head.
+Graz Castle (Grazer Burg) is situated in the eastern part of the Old Town, not far from the city’s cathedral.
+Built in the 15th century by Duke Frederick V, the castle served as the residence of the dukes during the 16th and 17th centuries.
+When Duke Ferdinand II was crowned Emperor of the Holy Roman Empire, he moved to Vienna, and the castle gradually lost its importance, falling into neglect.
+It wasn’t until the 20th century that it became the seat of the regional government.

-During World War II, the castle was partially damaged by bombings and required extensive renovation.
-As part of the renovation, two additional buildings were erected next to the original castle structure, and they are now called the New Castle.
-Today, the castle is used for the government offices of Styria.
+During World War II, the castle suffered partial damage from bombings and required extensive renovations.
+As part of this restoration, two new buildings were added next to the original structure, collectively known as the New Castle.
+Today, Graz Castle houses the government offices of Styria.

 You can enter certain parts of the castle and walk around its courtyard.
 The main attraction in the castle, which can be reached easily and for free, is the double spiral staircase.
 These stairs are very strange and look like two separate flights of stairs that are partially connected and ultimately lead to the same place.